Brief Background |

 A vendor in India also produced an unknown number of postcards with designs printed in rather poor quality on the left side of the address side of the card priced at a usurious 3.99 euros each (Fig 39).
 A side note: it was EuroBooksIndia of Mumbai that in 2008 published the first English translations of the 11 Quick & Flupke books by Hergé, which are still not available in the rest of the world.

-In conjunction with an International Comic Strip Salon (Exhibition), Romania issued a 50-bani domestic mail envelope on October 13, 2005 with a colorful illustration on the left picturing many comic strip characters along with Tintin’s moon rocket taking off from their midst (Fig. 40).
+In conjunction with an International Comic Strip Salon (Exhibition), Romania issued a 50-bani domestic mail envelope on October 13, 2005 with a colorful illustration on the left picturing many comic strip characters.
+Tintin is hiding in the right center and his moon rocket is blasting off above the crowd (Fig. 40).
 There are no known FDCs of this piece.

 Angola, a country in southwest Africa, also issues hundreds of thematic stamps.
 But in addition, Stampdile Ltd of the UK produces totally illegal Angola stamps including, in 1999, a series of 4-stamp sheetlets under the banner, Countdown to the Millennium.
 The upper right stamp in the sheet covering the decade 1920-29 pictured Tintin, but of course the stamps are postally invalid (Fig. 41).